sciruiz/euk-illumina-gene-extraction-pipeline/README.md

 # Gene Extraction Pipeline from Illumina Reads

-This pipeline describes how to extract and validate genes of interest from Illumina paired-end reads of Mollusks (but might be useful for other Eukarya as well!).
+This pipeline describes how to recover, extract and validate genes from Illumina paired-end reads for Pomacea snails (but might be useful for other Eukarya as well!).

 ## Tools used in this pipeline